quephird/slox/README.md

 add(1, 2)
 ```

-You can also create and invoke nameless functions or lambda expressions:
+You can also create and invoke nameless functions or lambda expressions, which can also be invoked using parentheses:

 ```
 fun (a, b) { return a + b; }(1, 2)